 Participants

-Four science teachers from a large suburban high school in a western state (U. S.) completed teacher surveys and participated in interviews.
-The participants were identified or recommended by colleagues and administrators for participation because they were perceived to show success in working with students with students with disabilities, for various reasons.
-Participants' academic credentials and work experience, and the classes they taught at the time of the data collection were also reported.
+Four high school science teachers from a large suburban high school in a western U.S. state completed surveys and participated in interviews.
+The participants were identified or recommended by colleagues and administrators for participation because they were perceived to show success in working with students with disabilities.
+Data on work experience and demographics were collected.

 Dependent Variable

 Data were collected in various ways.
-Educator surveys sought information about their job titles, descriptions of their jobs, and their preparation for their jobs—including training, work experience, and life experience.
-A series of three interviews with teacher participants asked for information on: (a) their feelings or thoughts on teaching science to students with disabilities, including their views on students' needs, their perceptions on their own teaching skills, their views on accommodations and modifications, and the indicators that they use to determine student success; (b) the information source/s on accommodations and modifications that they have applied in their teaching practices and their views on their selected student work samples—including tests, labs, written work, and verbal work; and (c) their beliefs on students' needs and how the accommodations and modifications address their needs.
-The classroom observation protocol documented the class lessons' learning objectives, a narrative of teacher and student actions, teaching strategies, and teachers' reflections after the class sessions.
-Emphasis was placed in this summary on information pertaining to accommodations used during student assessments.
+Interviews were conducted with teacher participants that asked for information on: (a) their feelings or thoughts on teaching science to students with disabilities, including their perceptions of accommodations, students' needs, and their own teaching skills, as well as the indicators that they used to determine student success; (b) the accommodations and modifications that they have applied in their teaching practices and their views on their selected student work samples—including tests, labs, written work, and verbal work.
+Additionally, a classroom observation protocol was used that documented the learning objectives for the observed lesson, as well as a narrative of teacher and student actions, teaching strategies, and the teachers' reflections after the class sessions.

 Findings